-Alternatively, talk to your hotel who may be able to organise a private driver to take you or the Fossil Dunes and/or Al Wathba Wetland Reserve (50km from Abu Dhabi, open from October until the end of April).
+Alternatively, talk to your hotel, who may be able to organise a private driver to take you to the Fossil Dunes and/or Al Wathba Wetland Reserve (50km from Abu Dhabi, open from October until the end of April).

 Sunset is a great time to visit the wetlands, which are home to a wide variety of birds, including flamingoes.

 If you decide to stay in the city, head to one of Abu Dhabi’s beautiful parks for the evening.

 There are many parks around the city, but you shouldn’t miss the spectacular Umm Al Emarat Park.

 The park includes a botanical garden, a children’s park with a splash pad, a paddling area and petting zoo, a flower garden, beautiful fountains, great food and beverage outlets, and lots of open space to run around.